 LAURA E. NEISH is an attorney who represents individuals, corporations and nonprofit institutions in litigation, investigations and regulatory matters.
 Prior to forming her own firm, Laura was a partner at Zuckerman Spaeder LLP.
 Laura is a graduate of Duke University and the University of California, Berkeley School of Law.

 IAN KEARNEY originally hails from New Zealand and started his career in Australia within the insurance industry.
 After studying in HR, he spent the next 25 years in a variety of senior HR roles in multinational organizations and has lived and worked in Australia, Vietnam, Malaysia, United Kingdom and the United States.
-He is currently consulting to various organizations with a focus on leadership and organization development.
+He is currently Executive Director of Human Resources at Quest Diagnostics.

 PAT BOWERS is currently the Vice President of Purchasing and Sales at East West Copolymer, LLC.
 He previously served as the Senior Director at Ashland Elastomers LLC, a subsidiary of Ashland Inc., and has worked at the Japanese Ministry of Foreign Affairs & Education.
 He is a graduate of Columbia Business School.

 JUSTINE BROWN is an Independent HR Consultant.
 She has experience in human resources and has worked with companies such as Hess Corporation, Woodside Energy, BHP Billiton and Petrofac.

 MATTHEW CIPOLLA is a Partner at Jenner & Block LLP.
 He graduated from Columbia College magna cum laude, and Harvard Law School cum laude.
 He has previously conducted human rights investigations and engaged in advocacy and development work in Papua New Guinea, India and Cambodia.